eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ### Issuer metadata accept-language

-In [section 11.2.2](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#section-11.2.2) specification recommends the use of header `Accept-Language` to indicate the language(s) preferred for display.
+[Specification](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-14.html#name-credential-issuer-metadata-) recommends the use of header `Accept-Language` to indicate the language(s) preferred for display.
 Current version of the library does not support this.

 ### Issuer signed metadata

-In [section 11.2.3](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#section-11.2.3) specification details the metadata an issuer advertises through its metadata endpoint.
+[Specification](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-14.html#name-credential-issuer-metadata-p) details the metadata an issuer advertises through its metadata endpoint.
 Current version of the library supports all metadata specified there except `signed_metadata` attribute.

 ### Authorization

-Specification defines ([section 5.1.1](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#section-5.1.1)) that a credential's issuance can be requested using `authorization_details` or `scope` parameter when using authorization code flow.
+[Specification](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-14.html#name-using-authorization-details) defines that a credential's issuance can be requested using `authorization_details` or `scope` parameter when using authorization code flow.
 The current version of the library supports usage of both parameters.
-Though for `authorization_details` we don't yet support the `format` attribute and its specializations per profile as specified in [Appendix A](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#appendix-A).
+Though for `authorization_details` we don't support the `format` attribute and its specializations per format.
 Only `credential_configuration_id` attribute is supported.

-The same stands for the **token endpoint** when (as specified in [section 6.2](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#section-6.2)) server response includes
-`authorization_details`.
-In this case too, the library does not support authorization details that include `format` attribute.

 ## How to contribute